-The department of Chemical Engineering at the University of Bath is inviting applications for the following fully funded PhD project, expected to commence in October 2022 or later.
+The department of Chemical Engineering at the University of Bath is inviting applications for the following fully funded PhD project, expected to commence by September 2023.

 A new generation of systems and approach for accelerating plant photosynthesis, nanobiotechnology, has been used for developing bionic plants to produce biomass that could have better photosynthesis efficiency.
 It is hypothesised that noble metal nanoparticles with plasmon resonance characteristics can increase the efficiency of photosynthesis systems due to an increase in the production of excited electrons with a higher energy.
 Plasmonic nanostructures are characterised by their strong interaction with resonant photons through an excitation of surface plasmon resonance.

 We are looking for two PhD students to this Leverhulme Trust funded project.
 In this project, you will explore the fundamental understanding of how the plasmonic nanostructured materials interact with the chloroplasts will lead to novel photosynthesis systems and development of solar-to-chemical energy conversion methods.

 You will be based in Chemical Engineering, and part of the Centre for Advanced Separations Engineering and Centre for Sustainable and Circular Technologies (CSCT), which hosts experts in membrane separation, materials synthesis and characterisation, industrial ecology assessment.

 Applicants should hold, or expect to receive, a First Class or Upper Second Class Honours degree (or the equivalent) in a relevant subject.
 A master’s level qualification would also be advantageous.